lpryszcz/htseq/doc/htseqcount.rst

    genes within a sample.
 Now, consider two genes, which share a stretch of common sequence such that for a read mapping to this stretch, the aligner cannot decide which of the two genes the read originated from and hence reports a multiple alignment.
-If we discard all such reads, we undercount the total output of the genes, but the *ratio* of expression strength (the "fold change") between samples or experimental condition will still be correct, because we discard the same fratcion of reads in all samples.
-On the other hand, if we counted these reads for both genes, a subsequent diffential-expression analysis might find false positives: Even if only one of the gene changes increases its expression in reaction to treatment, the additional read caused by this would be counted for both genes, giving the wrong appearance that both genes reacted to the treatment.
+If we discard all such reads, we undercount the total output of the genes, but the *ratio* of expression strength (the "fold change") between samples or experimental condition will still be correct, because we discard the same fraction of reads in all samples.
+On the other hand, if we counted these reads for both genes, a subsequent differential-expression analysis might find false positives: Even if only one of the gene changes increases its expression in reaction to treatment, the additional read caused by this would be counted for both genes, giving the wrong appearance that both genes reacted to the treatment.